 SecureDocSharing’s analytics will show you who is viewing your file, how much time they spend on each page of the document, and other data that can help you strategically approach your recipients.

 As you can see, securing your Outlook conversations is quite easy once you’ve acquired your S/MIME certificate.
-As long as you follow the steps outlined in this article and Outlook’s interface, you’ll have a secured email account in no time.
+You’ll have a secured email account in no time if you follow the steps outlined in this article and Outlook’s interface.
 If you want to level up your data protection efforts, simply click here to secure your files with SecureDocSharing.

 Yes, Microsoft enables secure file sharing with OneDrive.
 You can share files through OneDrive, where every file you upload will be encrypted with a unique AES256 key that is then securely stored in the Azure Key Vault.